beam4/buildchurchsite/index.md

 ### Remote Work

-Work remotely is not only a buzzword in front us, it real challenge. remote work is at the core to evalue what we get.
+Work remotely is not only a buzzword in front us, it real challenge.
+Remote work is at the core to evalue what we get.

 From value layer: